tharumbun/astro-paper/src/pages/about.md

 **Early Days in Media and Online Ventures:**

-Bun's early involvement in the media industry shines through his contributions to the Phnom Penh Post, where he penned articles on business and technology.
+Tharum's early involvement in the media industry shines through his contributions to the Phnom Penh Post, where he penned articles on business and technology.
 This period nurtured his understanding of Cambodia's evolving landscape and the potential of digital solutions.
 His entrepreneurial spirit further blossomed with the title "netrepreuner," hinting at early forays into online ventures.

 **Championing Innovation and Collaboration:**

-In 2007, Bun took a significant step, organizing the first BarCamp Phnom Penh.
+In 2007, Tharum took a significant step, organizing the first BarCamp Phnom Penh.
 This technology conference brought together developers, designers, and enthusiasts, fostering collaboration and knowledge sharing.
 This event stands as a testament to his commitment to nurturing innovation and community building within the Cambodian tech ecosystem.

 **Communication Expertise and Leadership:**

-Bun's expertise in communication is evident in his current role as the Communications Lead at InSTEDD iLab Southeast Asia.
+Tharum's expertise in communication is evident in his current role as the Communications Lead at InSTEDD iLab Southeast Asia.
 Leading communication efforts for this prominent organization showcases his ability to effectively transmit complex information and engage diverse audiences.
 His experience extends beyond traditional media, as evidenced by his self-proclaimed title of "digital diplomat," suggesting involvement in online advocacy and cross-cultural communication.

 **A Dynamic and Multifaceted Individual:**

-Tharum Bun's career path is anything but linear.
+Tharum's career path is anything but linear.
 He seamlessly navigates diverse disciplines, demonstrating a deep understanding of Cambodia's digital terrain and a constant drive to contribute to its progress.
 Whether writing articles, organizing conferences, leading communication initiatives, or exploring entrepreneurial ventures, his dedication to innovation and community engagement remains a constant thread.

 **Looking Ahead:**